How useful is manufacturer’s data on noise levels in a noise assessment?

 This also is important with hand tools - using a drill in an open space can be a very different noise level to using the same drill in a small room or in a corner.

-• Ongoing use of a machine may change its noise.
-For example, a panel be removed for cleaning or maintenance and then replaced, but it is not fasted quite as tightly as it was previously.
+Ongoing use and maintenance of a machine may change its noise.
+For example, a panel could be removed for cleaning or maintenance and then replaced but it is not fasted quite as tightly as it was previously.
 Now you have the noise from the machine but also a rattle or vibration from the panel which is contributing to it.

 Next